Garrett Hedlund: 2010–2012: Tron: Legacy and worldwide recognition

-In 2010, Hedlund plays Sam Flynn the main protagonist in the science fiction/action film Tron: Legacy, acting alongside Jeff Bridges and Olivia Wilde.
+In 2010, Hedlund played Sam Flynn, the main protagonist in the science fiction / action film Tron: Legacy, acting alongside Jeff Bridges and Olivia Wilde.
 Hedlund won a "Darwinian casting process" which tested hundreds of actors, being chosen for having the "unique combination of intelligence, wit, humor, look and physicality" that the producers were looking for in Flynn's son.
 Hedlund trained hard to do his own stunts, which included jumping over cars and copious wire and harness work.
 The film was released on December 17, 2010, and directed by Joseph Kosinski.
 It is a sequel to the 1982 film Tron, whose director Steven Lisberger returned to produce.
 Like its predecessor, Tron: Legacy has also been described as a cult film.
 Hedlund was also considered by Disney to play Captain America / Steve Rogers in the Marvel Cinematic Universe, but had to abandon the project because his film schedule got in the way of Tron: Legacy.

 Hedlund co-starred with Gwyneth Paltrow, Leighton Meester and his Friday Night Lights co-star, country musician Tim McGraw in the musical drama Country Strong, which was released on December 22, 2010.
 He recorded a number of songs for the film including "Chances Are" which appeared on Country Strong: Original Motion Picture Soundtrack.
 His performance was well received by critics.
 Noting voice similarities between Hedlund and Charlie Robison, Roughstock said "the best song on this album belongs to him" and Country Weekly wrote that of all the songs performed by actors in this film, his was "the most convincing".
 Six other songs, including a duet with Meester, were featured on a second soundtrack titled Country Strong: More Music from the Motion Picture.